Qualia Mind Review

 Mostly studied in relation to Parkinson’s disease, Mucuna pruriens naturally contains L-dopa, also known as levodopa.
 Levodopa is a direct precursor for dopamine, which controls your reward system and movement, among other things.
 Mucuna pruriens is being studied as an alternative treatment for Parkinson’s disease when synthetic levodopa is poorly tolerated, though studies find it can give patients intolerable stomach problems.

-In 2022, a few groups of researchers began investigating if Mucuna pruriens also has neuroprotective properties, as it activates less acetylcholinesterase (and, therefore, less potential for negative side effects) than synthetic levodopa and could be a better alternative for several cognitive medications.
+In 2022, a few groups of researchers began investigating if Mucuna pruriens also has neuroprotective properties, as it activates less acetylcholinesterase (and, therefore, has less potential for negative side effects) than synthetic levodopa and could be a better alternative for several cognitive medications.
 One study suggests that it might be able to support patients who’ve had strokes or who have ALS or Alzheimer’s disease, but that research is still nascent.
 For now, though, there’s not enough evidence to suggest it could help if you don’t have a neurodegenerative disease.

 Alpha-GPC (200mg)